top of page

 Seven Phases of Asking "What About...?"

+Electrum is a structured way to interrogate a product idea before you commit to it.
+It’s built as a Claude Code skill — type `/electrum <your idea>` and it starts a dialogue that walks through seven phases.
 The key word is dialogue.
-This isn't a form to fill out.
-Each phase is a back-and-forth: the system drafts, you push back, it revises, you push back again.
-It's Socratic in character — the value isn't in the answers it generates, it's in the questions the process forces you to confront.
+This isn’t just a form to fill out.
+Each phase involves back-and-forth interaction: the system drafts, you push back, it revises, and you push back again.
+It’s Socratic in nature — the value lies not in the answers it generates but in the questions the process forces you to confront.

 If the FAIL count is high, the process sends you back to Phase 3 to revise.
 This loop — describe, validate, revise — is where most of the discovery happens.